It’s always gratifying when a trend you’ve identified continues to be reinforced, isn’t it?

 Its most recent coming together is with flavored drink company Kool-Aid, where the two businesses have brought out a unique range that will help them tap into new customer demographics.

-Keep your eyes peeled for many more of these previously unheard of marketing collabs in 2025.
+Keep your eyes peeled for many more of these previously unheard-of marketing collabs in 2025.
 It’s not just a U.S. trend—it’s happening on a global scale.

 Why the Unusual Brand Collaborations?